 - IMs are different from texts.
 Complete and grammatical is the rule of thumb.

 Abbreviations are for limited use, and we keep in mind that not everyone is familiar with all UO acronyms.

 - If we are available, we will typically respond to IM within an hour.
 If it takes longer than that, it generally means we are away, busy, in meetings, or offline.

 - We use email for confidential or sensitive information or information which should be maintained in the record.

 IMs are temporary communications.
 Unless they are stored, they are not intended to be part of the public record.
-We turn our conversation histories off in Skype so they are truly temporary communications.

 - Opening/closing statements with IM.